 Anne Egger was elected as a member of our Board of Directors in June 2009 and has been a consultant to the Company since March 2009.
+Ms. Egger has served as Vice President of Sales and Marketing of TopMD, a dermatology products company, since March 2012.
+Since March 2009, Ms. Egger has been the owner/director of AME Enterprises, LLC, a pharmaceutical consulting company.
 From October 1988 until her retirement in March of 2009, Ms. Egger served as head of the U.S. Sales and Marketing division of Galderma Laboratories, a joint venture between Nestlé and L'Oréal.
-Ms. Egger was also an Industry Adjunct member of the American Academy of Dermatology for the past 7 years and a member of the American Society of Dermatologic Surgeons Industry Council for the last 5 years.
+Ms. Egger was also an Industry Adjunct member of the American Academy of Dermatology for the past 8 years and a member of the American Society of Dermatologic Surgeons Industry Council for the last 6 years.
 We believe Ms. Egger's qualifications to serve on our Board of Directors include her almost 30 years of experience in pharmaceutical sales and marketing and two decades in dermatology.